Deniz-Eren/dev-can-linux/README.md

                  e.g. -d 13fe:00d7,0x11 -d 13fe:00d7,0x05
     -e vid:did,cap
-               - Enable PCI/PCIe capability cap for device, e.g. -e 13fe:00d7,0x05
+               - Enable PCI/PCIe capability cap for device, e.g. -e 13fe:00d7,0x11
-                 By default all capabilities are disabled and require enabling to be activated (EXPERIMENTAL).
+                 By default MSI capability is enabled and MSI-X is disabled, and requires enabling to be activated (EXPERIMENTAL).
     -r delay   - Bus-off recovery delay timer duration (milliseconds).
                  If set to 0ms, then the bus-off recovery is disabled!
                  Default: 50ms